touyou/NeumorphismTab/README.md

 ### CocoaPods

-Sica is available through [CocoaPods](https://cocoapods.org).
+NeumorphismTab is available through [CocoaPods](https://cocoapods.org).
 To instal it, simply add the following line to your Podfile:

 ```ruby